Does Renters Insurance Cover Water Damage?

 FloodSimple also has the best customer service all around.
 You can find information about your policy 24/7 using their easy-to-use website.

-You can get a quote instantly and you can determine online if your unit is in a flood zone with its flood zone lookup tool.
+You can get a quote instantly and determine online if your unit is in a flood zone with its lookup tool.

 FloodSimple has the highest rating of any insurer on the internet, and that’s due to its excellent and responsive customer service, as well as its ability to email you a quote within 24 hours or less (it’s often less).